boltops-tools/terraspace-docs/_docs/testing/module.md

 ## Structure

-Let's say you have terraform module named demo:
+Let's say you have terraform module named example:

-    app/modules/demo
+    app/modules/example
     ├── main.tf
     ├── outputs.tf
     └── variables.tf

-Create a `test` folder within the module's folder to add tests.
-So the structure will look something like this:
+We can use `terraspace new module_test` to create a `app/modules/example/test/spec/main_spec.rb` test.

-    app/modules/demo
+    terraspace new module_test example

-    ├── main.tf
+The structure will look something like this:

-    ├── outputs.tf
+    app/modules/example/test
-    ├── test
+    └── spec
-    │   └── spec
+        ├── fixtures
-    │       ├── fixtures
+        │   └── stack
-    │       ├── main_spec.rb
+        │       ├── main.tf
-    │       └── spec_helper.rb
+        │       └── outputs.tf
-    └── variables.tf
+        └── main_spec.rb

 ## Test Code

-Here's an example of a spec.
+Here's an example of the generate spec.

-test/spec/main_spec.rb:
+app/modules/example/test/spec/main_spec.rb:

 ```ruby
 describe "main" do